abdojulari/transcript-editor/project/oral-history/pages/about.md

 # What Happens After A Transcript is Complete?
 <!--Should this be on the OH About page?-->
-By editing transcripts, you're helping to create accurate transcripts helping to share 1,000+ stories from the ongoing [Community Oral History Project](http://oralhistory.nypl.org/).
+By editing transcripts, you're helping to create accurate transcripts helping to share over 1,000 stories from the ongoing [Community Oral History Project](http://oralhistory.nypl.org/).
 These transcripts improve accessibility options for patrons browsing the collected stories and provide material for future tools to create rich data sets.
 How?
 Take for example the interview of Frank Senior.
 <div><img src="/project/assets/img/transcript_data_1.jpeg" alt="Screenshot of a transcript expert from Frank Senior's Oral History."></div>
 Once we have an accurate transcript.
 Someone could take the transcript and extract geographic information from the story.
 <div><img src="/project/assets/img/transcript_data_2.jpeg" alt="Screenshot of a transcript expert from Frank Senior's Oral History."></div>